 But it was hip hop, and one track in particular, that really showed Akinola music’s power for storytelling.
 This was a beef record by 2Pac – 1996’s ‘Hit ’Em Up’.
 He remembers “the passion and the vitriol and the anger — I’d never heard anything like it,” and decided then that “whatever this is, I want to pursue this and be a part of it.”

-His mum later bought him a “little stereo” for boarding school, and artists like Aaliyah, Monica, Stereophonics, Green Day and Baz Luhrmann formed an eclectic soundtrack as he cycled thereafter through “almost everything you could have in terms of a music device.”
+When Akinola left to attend boarding school, his mum gifted him a “little stereo”, and gave him access to artists like Aaliyah, Monica, Stereophonics, Green Day and Baz Luhrmann.
+An eclectic soundtrack formed as he cycled thereafter through “almost everything you could have in terms of a music device.”
 Happy hardcore, drum and bass and hip hop folded into the mix as minidiscs became iPods and headphones became wireless.
-As filmmaking grabbed him, he picked up a Marantz field recorder and the more he worked with sound, the more demanding he found himself becoming.
-“I don’t like flat sound, even for a pop song,” he tells me later of his listening rituals.
-“It’s just not how it’s designed.”
+As filmmaking grabbed him, he picked up a Marantz field recorder and began experimenting with sound.
+The more he worked in the medium, the more demanding he found himself becoming.
+“I don’t like flat sound, even for a pop song,” he contextualizes his listening rituals, “It’s just not how it’s designed

 // Sound is the emotion of an image.
 The image is the story, but sound crystallizes the emotion. //- Akinola Davies Jr